gallotor/ToDoList/README.md

 ## 👉 Launch a hot reload deployment for the application

-As a bonus, it is relativetely simple to stablish an inner loop development ciclye with hot relead in the cluster, using [Skaffold](https://skaffold.dev/) from GCP.
-Skaffold can deploy and reload the aplication with every source change and it enables a fast and efficient development cycle.
+As a bonus, it is simple to stablish an inner loop development cycle with hot reload in the cluster, using [Skaffold](https://skaffold.dev/) from GCP.
+Skaffold can deploy and reload the application automatically with every source change and it enables a fast and efficient development cycle.
 To enable the skaffold development mode, simply type:

 ```console
 $ skaffold dev -p local